How it all started

 Up until I turned 18 years old, I drew some scribbles in my notebooks, but nothing elaborate and thoughtful.
 At that time, I met Latvian printmaker Juris Putrams.
 Who, in consequence, introduced me to printmaking and art in general.
 He suggested that I should go and study at the Art Academy of Latvia.
 This idea stuck with me, and I decided to pursue it.
 To get into the Art Academy of Latvia, you should pass entrance exams with more people wanting to get there than there are open spots for students.

-Preparations to study in Art Academy of Latvia
+Preparations to study at the Art Academy of Latvia

 First group exhibition

 During my first year of studies, I participated in the printmaking group exhibition – “Hunting” in Cesis – Latvia (2009).
-It was my first ever group exhibition, and it was an exciting experience.
-That laid groundwork for my future art shows and gave me confidence in pursuing printmaking.
+It was my first-ever group exhibition, and it was an exciting experience.
+That laid the groundwork for my future art shows and gave me confidence in pursuing printmaking.

 First attempt at mezzotint